Von Restorff effect: Neural basis

-Age
+Age-related differences

-There have been many studies that demonstrate and confirm the von Restorff effect in children and young adults.
-Another study found that college-aged students performed better when trying to remember an outstanding item in a list during an immediate memory-task whereas elderly individuals did not remember it well, suggesting a difference in processing strategies between the age groups.
+There have been many studies that demonstrate and confirm the von Restorff effect in children and young adults, suggesting that the ability to benefit from item distinctiveness emerges early in development alongside other cognitive skills.
+Another study, Bireta, Surprenant and Neath (2008), found that college-aged students performed better when trying to remember an outstanding item in a list during an immediate memory-task whereas elderly individuals did not remember it well, suggesting a difference in processing strategies between the age groups.
+This age-related decline has been attributed to Naveh-Benjamin's (2000) associative deficit hypothesis, which proposes that ageing reduces the ability to form associations between a distinctive item and its surrounding context — a process considered central to the isolation effect.

-In yet another study, although a significant von Restorff effect was produced amongst both age groups when manipulating font color, it was found to be smaller in older adults than younger adults.
-This too indicates that older people display lesser benefits for distinctive information compared to younger people.
+In yet another study, Cimbalo and Brink (1982) similarly found that, although a significant von Restorff effect was produced amongst both age groups when manipulating font color, it was found to be smaller in older adults than younger adults.
+This too indicates that older people display fewer benefits for distinctive information compared to younger people, a pattern consistent with broader evidence that the effect is moderated by individual differences beyond age alone, including working memory capacity.
+Together, these findings suggest that while the von Restorff effect is present across the lifespan, its magnitude is sensitive to age-related changes in associative memory processes.